 - 1 point for feeling the spirit

-For Junior primary, I am contemplating using the same activity.
-Just without teams.
+Do the same activity as listed above but without teams.
 Simply let the “best singers” come up and step from the back of the room to the bucket as the rest of the primary sings.
-The only problem with this is the rest of the primary gets bored really fast as they have to just sit there while one kid gets to do the activity.

-- Raise the flags when we sing the word “flag,” “wave,” rhyming words, etc.
+- Raise the flags when the word “flag,” “wave,” rhyming words, etc. are sung,

-- The kids will “bounce” the flags to the rhythm, then to the beat
+- “Bounce” the flags to the rhythm, then to the beat

 - Create large “rainbows” with the flags as we sing each phrase